wobbals/opentok-ios-sdk-webrtc/README.md

 * iOS 6.1.3 seems to have some issues when the OpenTok on WebRTC library is running in the background.
 We are investigating this.

-In XCode, you need to remove armv7s from the Valid Architectures section of the Build Settings for your project.

 Peer-to-peer Streaming Limitations
 ----------------------------------